Strategic Forum Plant Safety Group Publications

 The Strategic Forum Plant Safety Group has published guidance documents on the following:

-- NEW: Reducing Unintended Movement of Plant
+- Reducing Unintended Movement of Plant

 - Managing the Safe Condition of MEWPs

 - MEWP Safety Alert Protocol

 The aim of the Strategic Forum Plant Safety Group is to bring about a continuous reduction in the rate of injuries and ill-health caused through the operation and installation of plant in the construction industry.

 The Group is led and administered by CPA.
 HSE and CITB are key participants.
 Industry organisations that contribute include Build Uk, CECA, HBF, CEA, TWF, SAFED, FPS and others, and certification bodies such as CPCS, ALLMI, IPAF and NPORS.

 NEW: Lifting Operations With Excavators

 The Strategic Forum Plant Safety Group have updated the Lifting Operations With Excavators publication and took into account the prolific use of excavators used for lifting operations in the construction and allied sectors.
 The revised guidance thoroughly sets out the precautions and procedures that should be taken into account when planning and carrying out lifting operations with 360-degree tracked and wheeled excavators as well as 180-degree excavators/backhoe loaders.